 Intro: Smart Passive Income is a website run by Pat Flyn.
 In the podcast, he shares weekly interviews with experts in the space of building online businesses.
 Topics aren’t strictly related to passive income.
 He discusses everything from SEO to Podcasting, to marketing on Kickstarter.
 As well as the podcast he has a blog, YouTube channel, and various courses related to starting an online business.

 Why should you listen?
-Pat is an interesting host and provides information on many different types of online business.
-He has been podcasting for years so has plenty of useful information to share.
+Pat is an interesting host and provides information on many different types of online businesses.
+He has been podcasting for years so he has plenty of useful information to share.

 Who it’s for: The podcast is a great resource for anyone who wants to run a small business online or for those who already run a small business online but want to make it more efficient.
 Many of the tips Pat shares can be used by passive income businesses, or online businesses in general.